martindale/coalescent/README.md

 The `coalescent()` function takes an optional `options` argument to configure it's behavior.
 This should be an object with the following properties:

-### relayMessages

-Pipe input from inbound connections to outbound connections and vice-versa.
-Defaults to `true`.

 ### minPeers